pareshchouhan/Zambezi/README.md

 	-mb <maximum-buffer-length-in-number-of-blocks> -input <input-paths>

 Note that `-input` must be the last argument, and that `<input-paths>` is a list of files.

-`-reverse` indicates that postings will be stored in reverse order, so that the last posting inserted into the index will be read first.
+`-reverse` indicates that postings will be stored in reverse order, such that the last posting inserted into the index will be read first.

 You can create a contiguous index as follows: